-Learn how Medicare Part D works, when and under what circumstances you can enroll, and what to consider when choosing a plan.
+Learn how it works, when and under what circumstances you can enroll, and what to consider when choosing a plan.

 Definition of Medicare Part D

-Part D is an optional Medicare benefit that helps pay for your prescription expenses.
+Part D is an optional Medicare benefit that helps pay for your prescription drug expenses.
 If you want this coverage, you will have to pay an additional premium.
 Private insurance companies contract with the federal government to offer Part D programs through the Medicare system.
-Different plans include different prescription drugs and have different associated costs, so it’s important to review multiple plans before deciding which plan to buy—or if you’ll buy one at all.
+For this reason, different plans include different prescription drugs and have different associated costs.
+It’s important to review multiple plans before deciding which plan to buy—or if you’ll buy one at all.

 You can buy Medicare Part D only if you also have either Medicare Part A and/or Medicare Part B.